 5. In the next page, merchants are asked to select the jurisdictions where they have indirect tax (e.g. sales tax, GST and VAT) obligations.

 Note that some areas may have subjurisdiction-level settings for merchants to select.
-For example, in Alaska, merchants have the ability to edit Nexus in certain counties, cities, and districts within the state of Alaska by clicking on the pencil icon (note that for Alaska, there is no state-wise tax, so merchants can click on the pencil icon next to Alaska to directly register for state-administered jurisdictions):
+For example, in Alaska, merchants have the ability to edit Nexus in certain counties, cities, and districts within the state of Alaska by clicking on the pencil icon (note that for Alaska, there is no state-wide tax, so merchants can click on the pencil icon next to Alaska to directly register for state-administered jurisdictions):

 Similarly for Louisiana, merchants will need to enroll for the state-level tax first before registering for state-administered jurisdictions (select Louisiana first before clicking the pencil icon that appears after):